 Some women experience heat damage the first time they blow-dry and some women blow-dry for months repeatedly before they realize their hair is damaged.

 It doesn’t matter what your hair type is BTW.
 Every hair type is prone to heat damage.

 This can be very distressing when you’ve put in so much time and hard work to reach your goal length.

 What is Heat Damage?

 Heat damage is when your hair doesn’t revert back to its natural state after blow-drying, curling or using a flat iron.
 Heat damage usually occurs in two ways:-

 - When the heat setting of the blow dryer/flat-iron is too high

-- Repeated blow-drying and/or flat ironing on high heat settings over a period of time, which could be anything from as little as a month to as much as a year.
+- Repeated blow-drying and/or flat ironing on high heat settings over a period of time, which could be anything from as little as a month to as long as a year.

 - When you run your hand along the hair shaft, it feels rough and prickly especially the ends.

-- When you tug a strand or few strands of your hair when wet, it doesn’t bounce back or breaks off easily.
+- When you tug on a strand or few strands of your hair when wet, it doesn’t bounce back or breaks off easily.